-1 Except for financial liabilities at fair value held for trading and derivative financial instruments (see footnote 3), the amounts presented generally represent undiscounted cash flows of future interest and principal payments.
+Except for financial liabilities at fair value held for trading and derivative financial instruments (see footnote 3), the amounts presented generally represent undiscounted cash flows of future interest and principal payments.
 2 The time-bucket Perpetual / Not applicable includes perpetual loss-absorbing additional tier 1 capital instruments.
 3 Carrying amount is fair value.
 Management believes that this best represents the cash flows that would have to be paid if these positions had to be settled or closed out.

-4 Contractual maturities of financial liabilities at fair value held for trading are: USD 33.0bn due within 1 month (31 December 2023: USD 29.9bn), USD 2.9bn due between 1 month and 1 year (31 December 2023: USD 18bn) and USD 0bn due between 1 and 5 years (31 December 2023: USD 05m).

-5 Includes USD 166m (31 December 2023: USD 29.9bn) related to fair values of derivatives (oan commitments and forward starting reverse repurchase agreements on variable-rate liabilities are determined by reference to the applicable interest rate prevailing as of the reporting date.
-Future principal payments that are variable are determined by reference to the conditions existing at the relevant reporting date.
+4 Contractual maturities of financial liabilities at fair value held for trading are: USD 33.0bn due within 1 month (31 December 2023: USD 29.9bn), USD 2.2bn due between 1 month and 1 year (31 December 2023: USD 1.8bn) and USD 0bn due between 1 and 5 years (31 December 2023: USD 050).
+5 Includes USD 166m (31 December 2023: USD 52m) related to fair values of derivative loan commitments and forward starting reverse repurchase agreements classified as derivatives, presented within "Due within 1 month".
+The full contractual committed amount of USD 66.3bn (31 December 2023: USD 050.) is presented in Note 11 under notional amounts.
+6 Future interest payments on variable-rate liabilities are determined by reference to the applicable interest rate prevailing as of the reporting date.
 7 Excludes derivative loan commitments and forward starting reverse repurchase agreements measured at fair value (see footnote 5).